 The House of Heydenryk produced and/or provided antique and reproduction frames for seminal works by artists ranging from Old Masters such as Vermeer, Rembrandt, Van Eyck, Rubens, Ruisdael, Raphael, Titian, Botticelli, Veronese, Mantegna, Bronzino, Pontormo, Giorgione, Tiepolo, Velázquez, El Greco, Ribera, Watteau, Boucher and Chardin to such 19th-century painters as Ingres, Corot, Courbet, Manet, Degas, Turner, Eakins, Whistler, Sargent, Cassatt and Homer.

-Interior design provided another outlet for Mr. Heydenryk's endless creativity.
-He collaborated with some of the leading decorators in American history, including Sister Parish, Albert Hadley, Melanie Kahane and William Pahlmann, who wrote the foreword to Mr. Heydenryk's second book.
-Heydenryk frames are highlights in the most beautiful homes in the country and are featured in such landmarks as the White House, the Metropolitan Opera House, the Pierre Hotel and Tavern on the Green.
+Interior design and architecture provided another outlet for Mr. Heydenryk's endless creativity.
+He collaborated with some of the leading decorators and designers in American history, including McKim, Mead & White, Sister Parish, Albert Hadley, Melanie Kahane and William Pahlmann, who wrote the foreword to Mr. Heydenryk's second book.
+Heydenryk frames are highlights in the most beautiful homes in the world and are featured in such national historic landmarks as the White House, Carnegie Hall, the U.S. Supreme Court, the U.S. Capitol, the Pentagon, the U.S. Department of the Treasury as well as the Metropolitan Opera House.

-Royalty such as the Duke and Duchess of Windsor and such Hollywood icons as Marlene Dietrich, Katharine Hepburn, Lauren Bacall and even the reclusive Greta Garbo frequented the store for framing advice
+Royalty such as the Duke and Duchess of Windsor and such Hollywood icons as Marlene Dietrich, Katharine Hepburn, Ginger Rogers, Lauren Bacall and even the reclusive Greta Garbo frequented the store for framing advice.
+Hepburn was not only a loyal client for decades but also a friend, visiting Mr. Heydenryk in his retirement.

 In 1961, when the Kennedy administration ushered in an era of grace and style, the Smithsonian Institute called upon Mr. Heydenryk to reframe many paintings in the White House.
-He designed new frames for a collection of artwork by George Catlin, the 19th-century painter of American Indians.
+He designed new frames for a collection of artwork by George Catlin, the 19th-century painter of American Indians and worked with the esteemed interior design firm Parish Hadley on the project.

 In 1962, the Eastman Kodak Company commissioned Mr. Heydenryk to produce 52 custom-made frames for the United Nations, placing each ambassador's photographed portrait in a design suited to his/her country's origin.

-In 1963, The New Yorker magazine sent a reporter to the House of Heydenryk to complete a feature on picture framing.
-The writer and editorial staff were so impressed by the firm's workspace and history that they decided to feature an unprecedented 17-page profile about Mr. Heydenryk and his contribution to the art world.
+In 1963, the New Yorker magazine sent a reporter to the House of Heydenryk to complete a feature on picture framing.
+The writer and editorial staff were so impressed by the firm's workspace and history that they decided to feature an unprecedented 17-page profile about Mr. Heydenryk and his many accomplishments.

 Mr. Heydenryk was the author of two landmark books on picture framing, The Art and History of Frames (left) in 1963, and The Right Frame in 1964 (both published by James H. Heineman, Inc.).
 The Right Frame is pictured in both its original cover (center) and its reissued version (right) in 1993 (published by Lyons and Burford).

-Henry Heydenryk, Jr. was now regarded as the preeminent authority and maker of picture frames in the United States.
+Henry Heydenryk, Jr., was now regarded as the preeminent authority and maker of picture frames in the United States.
 In 1963, he wrote The Art and History of Frames: An Inquiry into the Enhancement of Paintings (James H. Heineman, Inc.), the acknowledged and definitive reference book on the subject.
-Mr. Heydenryk followed this with The Right Frame: A Consideration of the Right and Wrong Methods of Framing Pictures (James H. Heineman, Inc.) in 1964, which became the essential guide to choosing the correct picture frame for artwork.
-He promoted the book by giving an extensive lecture tour, appearing at museums across the country and on television programs such as The Today Show.
+Mr. Heydenryk followed this with The Right Frame: A Consideration of the Right and Wrong Methods of Framing Pictures (James H. Heineman, Inc.)4 in 1964, which became the essential guide to choosing the correct picture frame for artwork.
+He promoted the book by giving an extensive lecture tour, appearing at museums across the country and on television programs such as the Today Show where he was interviewed by a young Barbara Walters.

-In the mid-1970s, Mr. Heydenryk retired from picture framing and was succeeded by his protégé Charles Schreiber, who is currently president and manager of the firm.
-The House of Heydenryk continues to produce many of the vintage designs that made its reputation as well as create new frames for the changing art scene.
+In the mid-1970s, Mr. Heydenryk retired from picture framing and was succeeded by his protégé Charles Schreiber as president and manager of the firm.
+In 2004, David Mandel took over as president of the company.
+The House of Heydenryk continues to produce many of the vintage designs that made its reputation as well as create new frame profiles for the changing art scene.

 Dedicated to the memory of Henry Heydenryk, Jr. (1905-1994).
 The History section is a tribute to Mr. Heydenryk and covers the 40-year period (1936-1976) when he was active in the American firm.

-1 Interview with Henry Heydenryk, Jr. conducted by Elena Borowski for the Smithsonian Institute, Sept.
-3, 1981.
+1 Interview with Henry Heydenryk, Jr., conducted by Elena Borowski for the Smithsonian Institute, September 3, 1981.
 Courtesy of William Adair.

 3 The House of Heydenryk provided picture frames for all of Marsden Hartley's exhibits at the Hudson Walker Gallery (1938-1940), Macbeth Gallery (1941-1942) and the Paul Rosenberg Gallery (1943).

-Thanks to: F.A. van Kempen, Margit Rigmor Heydenryk, the Wadsworth Atheneum Museum of Art (Elizabeth Mankin Kornhauser, Steven Kornhauser, Natalie Russo), Boyce Benge, Laura Mitchell
+Thanks to: F.A. van Kempen (Heijdenrijk in Amsterdam), Margit Rigmor Heydenryk, the Wadsworth Atheneum Museum of Art, Boyce Benge, Laura Mitchell.

-Special thanks to William Adair for his support and scholarship.
+Special thanks to William Adair for his support, friendship and scholarship.